elcritch/figuro/README.md

 cd figuro && nimble install --deps
 ```

-## Render Engine

-Once the UI Application has finished drawing, it "serializes" the UI Figuro Nodes into a flattened list of Render Nodes.
-These Render Nodes are designed to be fast to copy by reducing allocations.

-This will enable the render enginer to run on in a shared library while the widget / application layer runs in a NimScript.

-## Widget Model
+## Widgets

-The GUI model builds on Figuro nodes.
-Each node has a basic set of properties that can be set and a core set of events and methods.
-Figuro nodes can also have children.
-Overall it's similar to HTML DOM nodes.
+Figuro builds Figuro (UI) nodes.
+Each node has a basic set of properties that can be set and a core set of events and methods somewhat similar to HTML DOM elements.
+The two core node types are Rectangle and Text.
+More node types can be created by making widgets.

-Widgets can be create by sub-classing the `Figuro` node type and providing a custom `draw` method (slot).
+Widgets are nodes that sub-class a `Figuro` node type and provide a custom `draw` method (slot).
 The common way to create a Figuro app is creating a `Main` widget.

 Here's a minimal example of creating a blue rectangle: